coady/django-model-values/docs/reference.rst

    :members:
    :special-members:

-   .. note:: Spatial aggregate functions are experimental and may change in the future.
-      See source for available functions if gis is configured.
+   .. note:: See source for available aggregate spatial functions if `gis`_ is configured.

 Manager
 =============